aitomarabdeljalil/TokenizeArt/deployment/deployment.md

   - Use `storeMetadata` to save NFT name, description, artist, and SVG data on-chain.
   - Input: NFT name (include "42"), description, artist name (your login), and SVG string.
   - Click **transact** and confirm in MetaMask.
-  - Retrieve on-chain data with `getMetadata` using the token ID.

 ### 3. View Your Token